btittelbach/cachetable/README.md

 ### CacheTable

-A quick and naive golang implementation of a CacheTable as described in Fabian "ryg" Giesen's [blog](https://fgiesen.wordpress.com/2019/02/11/cache-tables/):
+A quick and naive golang implementation of a CacheTable as described in [Fabian "ryg" Giesen's blog](https://fgiesen.wordpress.com/2019/02/11/cache-tables/)

 Based on the naive hashmap code of Prakhar Srivastav.